 To learn more about NASSCO PACP Certification

 As pipe crawlers drive down a pipe, users are monitoring the video feed and other data on some sort of screen.
 Some crawlers operate with handheld controllers, some with laptop-style consoles, and some with full desk setups in the back of a truck or van.
-There are advantages and disadvantages to each type, and the best one for you depends on your priorities.
+There are advantages and disadvantages to each type of pipe video inspection equipment, and the best one for you depends on your priorities.
 Some tablet controllers or consoles have video outputs and connection options, which allows the operator to easily interchange between a portable controller and mounted system.